“You get good medicine from telling these stories.”

 Really like my work?
 Want to support an artist of color?
 You can buy me a coffee!

-Jonni resides in Portland, OR along with her partner and resident land shark/rescue dog, Inola.
+Jonni currently lives in Portland, OR along with her partner and resident land shark/rescue dog, Inola.